kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

   Container resource limits.
 Once all Containers are successfully updated, it updates Status...Resources to reflect new resource values and unsets Status.Resize.
-* If new desired resources don't fit, Kubelet will update the Status.Resize field to "Infeasible" and does not act on the resize.
+* If new desired resources don't fit, Kubelet will add the `PodResizePending` condition with type `Infeasible` and a message explaining why.
-* If new desired resources fit but are in-use at the moment, Kubelet will update the Status.Resize field to "Deferred".
+* If new desired resources fit but are in-use at the moment, Kubelet will add the `PodResizePending` condition with type `Deferred` and a message explaining why.

 In addition to the above, kubelet will generate Events on the Pod whenever a resize is accepted or rejected, and if possible at key steps during the resize